harshita2201301024/obsidian/data/Others/Extras/Templates/Template, Daily Note.md

 ---
 tags:: [[+Daily Notes]]

+**Rules of life**
-1. I will go to gym everyday. it's no or never situation.
+I will go to gym everyday. it's no or never situation.
 2. I Will plan gym exercise a day before
 3. No Sugar
 4. Daily Night follow up